mooffie/mc/src/lua/doc/SCREENSHOTS.md

 We can inject widgets to the editor too.
 Here we use this ability to inject, besides a scrollbar, a @{git:access-warning.lua|label warning you}
 about files you won't be able to save.
+It also makes the editbox read-only in such cases.

 (This label, as the scrollbar, doesn't come on top of the text: it's docked south of it.)